grokify/ringcentral-ivr-data-dip-demo/README.md

 ### Create Forwarding Number

-On the Routing Extension, create two forwarding numbers, for each of the final extensions:
+On the Routing Extension, create two forwarding numbers, for each of the final extensions.

+In addition to the HTTP calls below, you can use the sample code in [`cli.js`](cli.js) or in [`answering_rules.rb`](https://github.com/grokify/ringcentral-sdk-ruby/blob/master/scripts/answering-rules.rb).

 ```
 POST /restapi/v1.0/account/~/extension/~/forwarding-number HTTP/1.1

 {
-  "phoneNumber" : "+16505550100",
+  "phoneNumber" : "+16505550111",
   "label" : "Default Call Queue"
 }
 ```